 There is nothing worse than getting to the store and wondering if you need sugar.
-Walk to your kitchen and look in your pantry to find out!
+Just walk to your kitchen and look in your pantry to find out!

 Shop when you want

 You won’t have to carve time out of your schedule to get to the store.
 You can start your shopping list on Monday and continue adding items all week.
+(Just be sure to save it each time.)
 Then, on Friday afternoon, send off your order.